Porting Your Number Into MagicJack…

 Note that the process is handled entirely by the ‘destination' phone company (in this case, by magicJack), so your current phone provider doesn't need to be part of the process – in fact, magicJack says you “should not contact your phone carrier to disconnect the service“.
 Just wait patiently.

 … and Porting Your Number Out of MagicJack

 There is another side to this coin.
-You may want to port your number from the magicJack system to another internet phone service at some point in time.
+You may want to port your number from the magicJack system to another phone company at some point in time.
 The magicJack FAQ indicates that “… requests should be initiated by your new service provider, who will coordinate the transfer”.
-The FAQ goes on to say “When we receive the request we will email you.
-A fee of $30.00 applies.”

-I’m not too sure that that’s accurate – the Federal Communication Commission (FCC) says that “your old company may not refuse to port your number, even if you owe money for an outstanding balance or termination fee” [Emphasis: FCC website].
-Read through the FCC page yourself and determine how you'd like to proceed.
+In days gone by, magicJack charged their customers to port their number to another phone company.
+Note that the Federal Communication Commission (FCC) says that “your old company may not refuse to port your number, even if you owe money for an outstanding balance or termination fee” [Emphasis: FCC website].
+Read through the FCC page yourself and determine how you'd like to proceed if magicJack indicates a fee is involved.
 The good folks at phoneservicesupport.com seem to feel payment isn't necessary (see their forum posting on the matter).

 Good luck, and welcome the the world of VoIP phone companies.